algosup/2023-2024-project-4-sportshield-team-8/documents/technicalSpecifications/technicalSpecifications.md

 ##### *Communication*

-When a large motion is detected the GPS position is sent over HTML.
+When a large motion is detected the GPS position is sent over HTTP.
 This message should be formatted as follows to be understood by the server ``{"latitude": LATITUDE, "longitude": LONGITUDE, "batterie": BATTERY LEVEL}``. ``LATITUDE`` and ``LONGITUDE`` are floats we get from the GPS library. ``BATTERY LEVEL`` is a float between 0 & 1.
 This should also be sent if the battery gets below 20%.

 "batterie" is not a typo, this is a French company that named their variable in French.